cs1302uga/cs1302-tutorials/javafx/javafx.md

    subclasses of the `Application` class.

    1. This method is considered the main entry point for a JavaFX app.
-      The `start` method is called after the `init` method has returned, and after the system is ready for the app to begin running.
+      The `start` method is called after the `init` method has returned and after the system is ready for the app to begin running.

    1. The method's only parameter is a reference to a `Stage` object.
 The JavaFX `Stage` class is the top level